Hackndo/en.hackndo.github.io/_posts/2019-11-29-remote-lass-dump-passwords.md

 ### Manual method

-Sending procdump of the remote host, executing it and the retrieving the dump works perfectly, but it's a very very slow process.
+Sending procdump of the remote host, executing it and the retrieving the dump works perfectly, but it's a very, very slow process.

 We talked about CrackMapExec and its modularity at the beginning of this article, that's why I wrote a module to automate this "attack".
 The module will upload procdump to the target, execute it, retrieve the dump from lsass and will then analyze it with pypykatz for each target specified in CrackMapExec parameters.

 This module works well, but it takes a long, very long time to run.
-It even times out sometimes whil edownloading a huge dump because the file is too big.
+It even times out sometimes while downloading a huge dump because the file is too big.

 We need to make that process more efficient.